Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

     -a Path to the adapter fasta file
     -w Sliding Window
     -m Minimum read length
+    -t Trimmomatic alias
 ```

+For default installations of Trimmomatic v0.39, the trimmomatic alias shoud be `trimmomatic-0.39.jar`.
 For more details on the parameters, visit the [Trimmomatic manual](http://www.usadellab.org/cms/?page=trimmomatic).

 * Run Trimmomatic as a slurm job (UVA internal on Rivanna)